 “Why are we, who are so unhappy, fixated on long lives?
 What is the point?
 An easy life isn’t blessing.
 Easy doesn’t mean happy.
 Alive doesn’t mean anything at all.”

-This book is a unique experience that will appeal to many readers, so if any part of this review has piqued your interest don’t hesitate to get yourself a copy.
-Opinions might be divided among hard SFF readers as this novel takes a suggestive rather than explorative approach to worldbuilding and the use of the multiverse concept, which may leave some readers frustrated by unanswered questions.
+This book is a unique experience that will appeal to many readers, so if any part of this review has piqued your interest, don’t hesitate to get yourself a copy.
+Opinions might be divided among hard SFF readers as this novel takes a suggestive rather than an explorative approach to worldbuilding and the use of the multiverse concept, which may leave some readers frustrated by unanswered questions.

 The Space Between Worlds will be published on 4th August 2020 and is now available for pre-order.

 Thank you to Netgalley and Hodder & Stoughton for an advanced copy of this book in exchange for an honest review.